HISTORY OF GOOGLE

 THE SEARCH

+History of Google Search – The Search” by John Battelle explores how Google and its rivals rewrote business rules and transformed our culture.
 Moreover, chapter 7, titled The Search Economy, caught my attention.
 It refers to how a small e-commerce store lost its 1st-page ranking on Google when Google made an unexpected algorithm change in 2003, virtually wiping out its online business.
 Also, see Google search and search engine spam.

 GOOGLE GIVETH, GOOGLE TAKETH AWAY